Popniten/2dv610-assignment-2-pe22gq-oe222ca/README.md

   * access to test-specific equipment?
   * access to test personnel
 * Mitigation strategy - how do we minimize the risk and the effect?

+## Notes

+_To summarize test plan is a vision of what you want to achieve and test strategy is an action plan designed to achieve this vision!_